Why You Should Ask For Feedback

 - Pacing too much

-At Toastmasters we actually have an Ah Counter that counts all the filler words such as um, ah, like, etc) - this role exists to help bring awareness to the fact many people use filler words.
+At Toastmasters we actually have an Ah Counter who counts all the filler words such as um, ah, like, etc) - this role exists to help bring awareness to the fact many people use filler words.

 While this might not seem like a big deal to some, I think that overusing filler words can dilute the message and/or make someone seem not as sure of what they Are saying.